 The Hunting and Fishing Academy engages youth and parents for a life of hunting together.

 Tennessee Wildlife Federation’s programs work to inspire the next generation of outdoor enthusiasts and conservationists.
-This is done by not only engaging kids but also their family in immersive outdoorsmen experiences.
+This is done by not only engaging kids but also their families in immersive outdoorsmen experiences.

 For Melissa Hinson and her son Noah Hollingsworth, finding ways to spend quality time together isn’t an easy task.
 Melissa is a single mother working long, full-time hours.
 Noah is a 7th grader juggling school, homework, and after-school activities.